kivancbeser/spring-boot-crud-example-master/README.md

 Easy choice for small project spring boot is best choice.I did not have difficulty using it because I actively use it in my business life.

 ## Why Vue

 I search about front-end techs after i read this article https://tekkiwebsolutions.com/blog/comparison-of-angular-vs-react-vs-vue.
 I decided Vue because my project is samll and vue learning curve is better React and Angular.
 Before I haven't coded vue , but always wondered.
 So this project my first vue project.
 Vue project folder name is task-vue-side.
 I added without node modules you need to npm install for modules.

+## Why Vuetify

+Vuetify most used material design framework in vue side and also documentation page is awesome for beginner like me that's why I chose it.

 ## Why MySql

 Here I chose my-sql relational database that I did not use before because I was wondering because it was used a lot and I wanted to use it.
 I added CreateTableScript.sql for create table.